Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Human Cooldown"			"0"

+			// The Mutant Tank's ability effects last this long.
+			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Mode" setting is set to "0".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 99999
+			// --
+			// Keywords:
+			// "second" - 1 second
+			// "minute" - 1 minute
+			// "forever" - 99999 seconds
+			"Human Duration"			"5"

 			// The mode of how human-controlled Mutant Tanks activate their abilities.
 			// Note: This setting can be overridden for specific players.
 			// --